nestjs/docs.nestjs.com/content/websockets/gateways.md

 > info **Hint** The `WsResponse` interface is imported from `@nestjs/websockets` package.

+> warning **Warning** You should return a class instance that `implements WsResponse` if your `data` field relies on Nest's serialization, as it ignores plain JavaScript objects responses.

 In order to listen for the incoming response(s), the client has to apply another event listener.

 ```typescript